2 weeks by cncdivi

-As I mentioned recently, I got the chance to see some serious carbon fiber work in action–building a set of wingtips for a jet fighter.
-To be precise, these wingtips are going on Czechoslovakian L-39 Albatross planes destined in some cases for the Reno Air Races:
+As I previously noted, I had the opportunity to witness some intensive carbon fiber construction–the construction of wingtips for a jet fighter, to be exact.
+Specifically, these wingtips will adorn Czechoslovakian L-39 Albatross planes, some of which are bound for the Reno Air Races.

 Talk about a cool project!

 This is Sky Greenawalt’s project, and I want to walk you through it a little bit.
 I’m hoping to get Sky to do some guest blogging here too, especially to talk about how he did the CAD work for this project, so let’s start there.
 Here is the wingtip in Rhino3D: